houen/jobify/README.md

 - The added complexity from moving code away from its natural and cohesive location in the project and into app/jobs
 - The extra work required to _maintain_ a tiny MyTinyJob class

-In summary, the activation energy to use background jobs is too high.
+In short, the activation energy to use background jobs is too high.

-Jobify lowers the activation energy to just `jobify :do_stuff` and calling `perform_do_stuff_later`:
+Jobify lowers the activation energy to just `jobify :do_stuff` to generate an activejob job class:, and calling `perform_do_stuff_later`

 ## Usage